-(I) The Morphology of Point Roberts

-Considering the first criterion that is found in theoretical models about (cross) border towns, one can note that, in terms of proximity, Point Roberts' configuration makes it a town that is not only close to but also at the border, with the farthest point from the Port of Entry (PoE), Lilly Point only 3.5 miles away from it.
-On a satellite image, the urban fabric shows continuity across the border (Figure 1), especially in Maple Beach, the oldest neighborhood (Swenson 2017, 343) in the northeastern part of the town (Figure 1b).
-Maple Beach follows the same street organization as the neighborhood across the border in Delta, Boundary Bay, and the 49th parallel is not visible in terms of break.
+In addition to those responses, the author also took into account the responses that identified Point Roberts as the (I) The Morphology of Point Roberts place they "go to when crossing the border".
+Including the responses of people that mentioned Point Roberts Considering the first criterion that is found in theoretical as their destination, as opposed to just the responses of models about (cross) border towns, one can note that, in those who are from there, offers a better understanding terms of proximity, Point Roberts' configuration makes it of the border town's cross-border links. a town that is not only close to but also at the border, with the farthest point from the Port of Entry (PoE), Lilly The survey consisted of fifteen closed-ended questions Point only 3.5 miles away from it.
+On a satellite image, the with choices involving gender, age, country of residence, urban fabric shows continuity across the border (Figure distance from the border, frequency of border crossing, 1), especially in Maple Beach, the oldest neighborhood (Swenson 2017, 343) in the northeastern part of the reasons for crossing the border, being a member (or not) of Trusted Traveler Programs, the presence of a cross-border town (Figure 1b).
+Maple Beach follows the same street identity and feelings of territorial attachment.
+It also organization as the neighborhood across the border in included seven open-ended questions that pertained to Delta, Boundary Bay, and the 49th parallel is not visible the places they live, the places they go to when crossing in terms of break.
 Only boundary markers along the street mark the border in the eastern part of the exclave, and the border crossing itself.
 It is important however to nuance this point because the difference highlighted in the introduction regarding the density of population is also visible from the sky, the Canadian side being more densely populated than the American side.
 And this difference is due to the border: when plumbing and tapped water arrived in Point Roberts in the 1980s, strict regulations were put in place to prevent uncontrolled urban development.
-As Swenson emphasizes, "were it not for the border, Point Roberts would be as developed as Tsawwassen, fully built out" (Swenson 2017, 383).
+As Swenson emphasizes, "were it not for the border.
+Point Roberts would be as developed as Tsawwassen, fully built out" (Swenson 2017, 383).